Upload and host files locally

 If your colleague wants to explore this option, then I can help you download these files from sites such as Vimeo, etc. If you do use this option, perhaps your colleague can add the media URL as a reference in their book.

-#18 Updated by Stephen Klein about 3 years ago
+#18 Updated by Stephen Klein over 5 years ago

 I still have an open ticket with archive-it.

-#21 Updated by Stephen Klein over 1 year ago
+#21 Updated by Stephen Klein almost 4 years ago